iGEM-HUST-China/HUST-China-2025/wiki/results.md

 ### **4.1 Plasmid construction**

-{% include figure.html image="https://static.igem.wiki/teams/5569/result/36.webp" caption="1" %}

-**PCR of ERG9, the band is similar to the anticipated length 1365bp**
+{% include figure.html image="https://static.igem.wiki/teams/5569/result/36.webp" caption="**PCR of ERG9, the band is similar to the anticipated length 1365bp**

-**PCR of ERG8, the band is similar to the anticipated length 1284bp**

-**PCR of ERG12, the band is similar to the anticipated length 1377bp**

-**PCR of ERG13, the band is similar to the anticipated length 1369bp**

-**PCR of ERG10, the band is similar to the anticipated length 1628bp**
+**PCR of ERG8, the band is similar to the anticipated length 1284bp** **PCR of ERG12, the band is similar to the anticipated length 1377bp** **PCR of ERG13, the band is similar to the anticipated length 1369bp** **PCR of ERG10, the band is similar to the anticipated length 1628bp**" %}

-{% include figure.html image="https://static.igem.wiki/teams/5569/result/37.webp" caption="1" %}

-**PCR of ERG19, the band is similar to the anticipated length 1191bp**
+{% include figure.html image="https://static.igem.wiki/teams/5569/result/37.webp" caption="**PCR of ERG19, the band is similar to the anticipated length 1191bp**

-**PCR of tHMGr, the band is similar to the anticipated length 1533bp**

-**PCR of NADH-HMGr, the band is similar to the anticipated length 1071bp**

-**PCR of IDI, the band is similar to the anticipated length 840bp**

-**PCR of ERG20, the band is similar to the anticipated length 1062bp**
+**PCR of tHMGr, the band is similar to the anticipated length 1533bp** **PCR of NADH-HMGr, the band is similar to the anticipated length 1071bp** **PCR of IDI, the band is similar to the anticipated length 840bp** **PCR of ERG20, the band is similar to the anticipated length 1062bp**" %}